liweinan/liweinan.github.io/_posts/2017-03-23-using-resteasy-wadl-to-demonstrate-the-startup-process-of-resteasy-container.md

 ![2017-03-24-scanRegistry.png]({{ site.url }}/assets/2017-03-24-scanRegistry.png)

 From the above sequence diagram we can see how does `ResteasyWadlServiceRegistry` deals with two types of resources.
-If the resource type is `ResourceMethodInvoker`[^warn], then it will create `ResteasyWadlMethodMetaData` and `ResteasyWadlResourceMetaData` to store the resource classes and methods information.
+If the resource type is `ResourceMethodInvoker`, then it will create `ResteasyWadlMethodMetaData` and `ResteasyWadlResourceMetaData` to store the resource classes and methods information.
+The name of this class is misleading, it should be called `ResourceClassAndMethodInvoker`, because it contains both resource class their methods information.
 Here are the relative codes in `scanRegistry()` method:

-[^warn]: The name of this class is misleading, it should be called `ResourceClassAndMethodInvoker`, because it contains both resource class their methods information.

 ```java
 if (invoker instanceof ResourceMethodInvoker) {